 On 17 July 2020, the European Parliament and the Council of the EU adopted a Regulation on the conduct of clinical trials with treatments and vaccines against COVID-19 containing genetically modified organisms (GMOs).

-The regulation aims to speed up the conduct of clinical trials by providing a temporary derogation from the mandatory environmental risk assessment for these substances during the COVID-19 pandemic.
-However, a COVID-19 vaccine or treatment containing GMOs would require an environmental risk assessment before it could be marketed in the EU.
+The regulation aimed to speed up the conduct of clinical trials by providing a temporary derogation from the mandatory environmental risk assessment for these substances during the COVID-19 pandemic.
+However, a COVID-19 vaccine or treatment containing GMOs required an environmental risk assessment before it could be marketed in the EU.

 For information on ongoing COVID-19 clinical trials in the EU, see Treatments and vaccines for COVID-19: Information on ongoing clinical trials in the EU.

-EMA is encouraging collaboration between researchers on high-quality, multi-centre observational studies in the context of COVID-19, and transparency about study protocols and results.
+EMA encouraged collaboration between researchers on high-quality, multi-centre observational studies in the context of COVID-19, and transparency about study protocols and results.